jawerg/meterdata/presi.md

 - A single `id` appears repeatedly, so the data structure will only store something like "id x repeats 1000 times here".
 Thus, there is only little cost of using a String with the external id.
 - At the same time the `ts` has some regularity, such that there's no need to store the unix timestamp itself, but rather the difference between two neighboring rows ([Delta Encoding](https://altinity.com/blog/2019/7/new-encodings-to-improve-clickhouse))
 - Keep in mind, that compression not only reduces storage cost, but additionally reduces the cost of scanning data, as there is simply less to scan.
-- Later, we'll also see that this allows for fast copies of data, when moving data to a new table.
+- We'll also see that this allows for **fast copies of data**, when moving data to new tables.
     - So, let's start to create some tables or models as they are called in dbt.

 ---